Iznogohul/ParchmentCMS/README.md

 ### 🏠 Running natively

-To run the project natively, you will need to have Node.js v22.19.0 or higher and pnpm v10.5.0 or higher installed on your machine.
+To run the project natively, you will need to have Node.js v22.21.0 or higher and npm v10.9.4 or higher installed on your machine.

 1. 🍴 Clone this repository to your local machine.
 2. 💻 Run `npm install` to install the necessary dependencies.